alper/nix-shorts/README.md

 The aim of this collection is to provide some instantly usable information with clear code demonstrations.

+## Guide

-While you can read the posts in this repo in any order, you might start from how to build your first derivation, to understand how Nix derivations work: <https://github.com/justinwoo/nix-shorts/blob/master/posts/your-first-derivation.md>
+While you can read the posts in this repo in any order, here's a suggestion:

+* Try out installing things [temporarily into a nix-shell](working-with-nix-shells.md)
+* Make this permanent by [adding these packages to your profile](install-things-to-nix-profile.md)
+* Understand [how a simple derivation works](your-first-derivation.md) and is built
+* [Setup a flake](develop-and-build-with-flakes.md) to easily work on a project and build it with declaratively defined tools and dependencies

+## Requirements

+### Install Nix

+The best way to install Nix at the moment is with [the Determinate Nix Installer](https://github.com/DeterminateSystems/nix-installer).
+Details of how to install Nix using the installer are in [chapter 1 of Zero to Nix](https://zero-to-nix.com/start/install).

+### Enable flakes

+The articles here will be flake first and TODO

 ## How to read articles in this repo